gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Faster builds with the daemon

+TODO SF: mention the task artifact in-memory caching and memory impact

+### Faster parallel builds with forked java compiler

+Java code can be compiled in a [forked process](dsl/org.gradle.api.tasks.compile.JavaCompile.html).
+This is generally safer and allows fine grained control of the jvm options of the compilation process.
+It will be the default in some future version.
+Gradle 1.9 brings improvements to the parallel build that use forked java compilation.
+A separate compiler daemon process can now be forked per each parallel worker thread.
+Basically it means that parallel builds that compile java code in a forked process may get faster.

 ### Improvements to support for building native binaries from C/C++/Assembler (i)

 <!-- TODO:DAZ Flesh these out -->